-A service agreement was made, effective date of June 1, 2012 and extending through August 31, 2014, between West Virginia University Research Corporation ("WVURC") and Job Squad, Inc. The service agreement outlines the scope of work to be performed by Job Squad, Inc. as follows:
+A service agreement was made, effective date of June 1, 2012 and extending through March 31, 2016, between West Virginia University Research Corporation ("WVURC") and Job Squad, Inc. The service agreement outlines the scope of work to be performed by Job Squad, Inc. as follows:

-- Job Squad, Inc. offers services to the WVURC to: - a.
+- 1. Job Squad, Inc. offers services to the WVURC to: - a.
 Provide processing and payment of HAPI Service Billing claims and - Provide warehousing, packaging, and shipping services for the West Virginia Healthy Start/HAPI Project. - Job Squad, Inc. will enter into a subcontract agreement with WVURC and WV Healthy Start/HAPI Project to process and pay all HAPI service claims bi-monthly. - Job Squad, Inc. will pay HAPI claims (ranging from \$10,000 to \$25,000 per month) in advance of payment reimbursement.
 Job Squad, Inc. will invoice WVURC for the total monthly cost of claims processed and receive payment in full within a maximum of 2 weeks.

-Job Squad, Inc. received compensation for the processing and payment of HAPI Service Billing Claims as well as warehousing services provided to WVURC for the West Virginia Healthy Start/HAPI Project for the year ended June 30, 2014 and 2013 amounting to \$51,108 and \$63,493, respectively.
-As of June 30, 2014, the service agreement between WVURC and Job Squad, Inc. has been renewed.
+Job Squad, Inc. received compensation for the processing and payment of HAPI Service Billing Claims as well as warehousing services provided to WVURC for the West Virginia Healthy Start/HAPI Project for the years ended June 30, 2015 and 2014 amounting to \$48,996 and \$51,108, respectively.
+As of June 30, 2015, the service agreement between WVURC and Job Squad, Inc. has been renewed.